sherrardTr4129/Wireless-Modular-Haptic-Controller/controller_firmware/README.md

 This line defines the given controller's name.
 The controller name is an important field in all inbound and outbound JSON packets.
 For outbound data, the controller\_name field is used to determine the origin of the recieved BNO055 data packet.
 For inbound data, the recieved data packet needs to have the controller\_name field value equivalent to the name set in the above line of code for it to be processed by a given controller.
 Please ajdust this line accordingly based on the desired HRI configuration.

 ## Text-To-Speech Controller Firmware
 The Text-To-Speech controller firmware is designed to be run on the ATMEGA328P-AU processor on the PCB.
 It's main purpose is to accept requests to play pre-rendered TTS audio events via the I2C interface managed by the main controller.
 The I2C transaction is simple, as it requires a single integer number between 0 and 4 corresponding to one of the aforementioned TTS events.
+The TTS events are instantiated through the use of the Talkie library.
+If the included vocabularies within the Talkie library do not suit your needs, there are [tutorials](https://github.com/ptwz/python_wizard) on how to render new TTS events.

 ## Bootloader and Firmware Flashing Proceedure
 The pins on the PCB itself needed to flash the bootloader and respective firmware can be seen highlighted in the image below:

 ![MCU Bootloader and Firmware Flashing Pins](../documentation/PCB_Prog_Pins.PNG)

+After assembling a new board mechanically and electrically, the appropriate bootloader needs to be flashed to each respective MCU.
+The easist way to do this is to use a seperate arduino uno as an ICSP device.
+Please follow the tutorial outlined [here](https://www.electronics-lab.com/project/installing-the-arduino-bootloader-on-the-atmega328p-microcontroller/) to flash the bootloader onto each respective MCU using an arduino uno as an ICSP.
+Please note that this tutorial assumes the target chip is an ATMEGA328P, which is true for the TTS MCU, but not for the main MCU.
+Make sure to change the board type to "ATmega2560" when flashing the bootloader to the main MCU.

 ## XBee Radio Configuration